 WATER CONSERVATION FACTS

-In our landscaping, we use or are converting to state-of-the-art, high-efficiency irrigation systems that reduces water consumption (122 million gallons of water annually) through the use of:
+In our landscaping, we use or are converting to state-of-the-art, high-efficiency irrigation systems that reduces water consumption through the use of:

 - Smart irrigation controllers: This high-tech system controls how much water is used to irrigate our landscapes based on plant/soil type and weather conditions.
-The system uses real-time weather satellite data that, for instance, shuts off the irrigation system during rainy or cold conditions.
+The system uses real-time weather satellite data that adjusts the irrigation programming.

-- Drip and low-flow irrigation: This practice allows water to be slowly applied into the soil, drastically reducing water usage and the overspray onto non-landscaped areas caused by traditional sprinklers.
+- Drip and low-flow irrigation: This practice allows water to be slowly applied into the soil, drastically reducing water usage and overspray onto non-landscaped areas.

-- Master valves with flow sensors: This allows us to automatically shut off the water when the flow sensor detects a leak.
+- Master valves with flow sensors: This allows the system to automatically shut off the water when the flow sensor detects a leak.